chomnr/simpleblog/README.md

 ![SimpleBlogBanner](https://github.com/okjlez/SimpleBlog/blob/master/Web/blob/ReadMeLogo.png?raw=true)
 ----------------------------------------------------------------
 ## Getting started
 You can run SimpleBlog locally using `Docker`.
-Or you can build it straight from GitHub.
+Or you can build it straight from GitHub and run it using ISS Express.

 ## External Requirements
 The only external requirement that is needed is `PostgreSQL`.

+## Dependencies